metaes/metaes/README.md

 # MetaES

-[MetaES](http://metaes.org/) is a building block for other libraries and tools.
+[MetaES](http://metaes.org/) is a JavaScript metacircular interpreter.
+It is a building block for other libraries and tools.
 It was created to speed up applications development.

 Try it out at the [playground](http://metaes.org/playground.html).